 Mental Health and Trauma Care Programs for Survivors of Terror, Torture and Human Rights Violations.

 Thousands of women, men and children who survived the three-year ISIS occupation live without access to medical treatment.
 Many survivors suffer from Post-Traumatic Stress Disorder (PTSD), anxiety, depression or chronic pain.
 Additionally, there is urgent need for surgical interventions and sustained medical treatment.
-Since 2005 Jiyan Foundation for Human Rights has been working to destigmatize mental health treatment and provide life-saving services to survivors of terror, trauma and violence in the region – free of charge.
+Since 2005 Jiyan Foundation has been working to destigmatize mental health treatment and provide life-saving services to survivors of terror, trauma and violence in the region – free of charge.

 Surviving Saddam Hussein and ISIS – the Humanitarian Crisis in Iraq.